 In a limited number of scenarios, registration as a British citizen is available to persons over 18.
 An application for registration can be made from the UK or from overseas and we are happy to help with the application whether you are based in the UK or abroad.

 This page summarises the circumstances in which registration is available for adults.
 If these scenarios are not applicable to you, an alternative route you should consider would be naturalisation as a British citizen.

 ON THIS PAGE

-It wasn’t until 1983 that British women would pass British citizenship to their children born overseas.
-This is a well know fact and s.
-4C of the British Nationality Act provides for amendment of this historic wrong.
+It wasn’t until 1983 that British women would pass British citizenship to their children born outside the UK.

 There is another – less common – aspect to the rule.
 Women who were British by descent – i.e. born outside the UK to a British-born father could not register their children as British citizens in the same way as was open to British-by-descent men.
 As a result, registration is available in some double descent scenarios where there is a British grandfather on the maternal side.

 Application for registration under this provision can be made from the UK or from abroad.
 They are made free of charge with the exception of a biometric appointment and ceremony invitation.
 There is no residence requirement and since 25 July 2019 good character requirement does not apply.